 You will evaluate the operational readiness of communications, sensors, intrusion detection, and related support equipment.
 You will coordinate with other operators performing weapons control, surveillance, and network activities.
 Your duties can include advising the commander on the readiness of capabilities, status reports, training exercises, and evaluation results.

-Education: Must have completed high school.
-Additional courses STEM (science, technology, engineering, and mathematics) is desirable.
+- Education: Must have completed high school.
+Additional courses in STEM (science, technology, engineering, and mathematics) are desirable.
 It is also desirable to have an Associate degree or higher in related fields or Information Technology (IT) certification.

 The following experience is mandatory for award of the AFSC at Journeyman and Craftsman levels are indicated: